HopkinsIDD/serocovpop-households/README.md

 ## Data Notes
 We have included dummy data for in order to help users test the code.
 Data will be made available upon request by contacting azman@jhu.edu.

+We have tried our best to make this code understandable and usable but please do get in touch if you spot an issue or have a question.